WardinaFarhah/receipt-ai-app/README.md

 ## Tech Stack

 - Vanilla HTML/CSS/JS (zero dependencies, zero build tools)
-- Gemini 1.5 Flash API with vision (inline_data image block)
+- Gemini 2.0 Flash API with vision (inline_data image block)
 - In-memory storage for submissions

 ---

+## Notes

+- API key is used client-side only and never stored persistently
+- Submissions are held in `window.submissions` array (in-memory, clears on refresh)
+- The app is fully functional locally; for persistent storage, connect a backend
 ## Notes

 - API key is used client-side only and never stored persistently